micado-scale/micado-scale.github.io/docs/changelog/index.md

 - Google Compute Engine

-To use Terraform with MiCADO it must be **enabled** during deployment of the MiCADO Master, and an appropriate **ADT** should be used.
+To use Terraform with MiCADO it must be **enabled** during deployment of the MiCADO Control Plane, and an appropriate **ADT** should be used.

 #### Improved Credential File Handling

-Cloud credentials are now stored in Kubernetes Secrets on the MiCADO Master.
+Cloud credentials are now stored in Kubernetes Secrets on the MiCADO Control Plane.
 Additionally, credentials on an already deployed MiCADO can now be updated or modified using Ansible.